Mithra

 Tartous - Safita tower- Crack des Chevaliers - ALMishtaya

-• Departure towards Safita Tower, is located on a site where remains of the Phoenician settlement were discovered.
+• Departure towards Safita Tower, located on a site where remains of the Phoenician settlement were discovered.
 It’s square is a chapel dedicated to St. Michael and serving the Greek Orthodox community of the city.

 • Continuation to the Crack des Chevaliers, the most famous fortress of the Middle Ages.
 The crusaders made it the basic element of their system of strongholds on the coast.
-It is so vast and so impregnable that it has become the symbol of a whole era of bloody struggles between Muslims and Crusaders …
+It is so vast and so impregnable that it has become the symbol of a whole era of bloody struggles between Muslims and Crusaders.

 Day5